rethinkdb/rethinkdb-rs/api/java/aggregation/group.md

 When grouped data are returned to the client, they are transformed into a client-specific native type.
 (Something similar is done with [times](/docs/dates-and-times/).)
-In Java, grouped data are transformed into an `Array`.
-If you instead want to receive the raw pseudotype from the server, you can specify `groupFormat: 'raw'` as an optional argument to `run`:
+In Java, grouped data are transformed into an `List`.
+If you instead want to receive the raw pseudotype from the server, you can specify `group_format: "raw"` as an optional argument to `run`:

 __Example:__ Get back the raw `GROUPED_DATA` pseudotype.